PARENT TEACHER ASSOCIATION

 The Parent Emergency Summary can be accessed at: Parent Emergency Summary

-Summary of Hawthorne's LAND Trust plan, funding, how funds were used and what was accomplished for students: LAND Trust and Final LAND Trust Report
+Summary of Hawthorne's current LAND Trust plan, dollar amounts received, how funds were used in prior years and what was accomplished for students: Approved plan 2016-17

 Information from the Utah State Office of Education regarding opportunities provided to parents by serving on the SCC and the council's responsibilities: SCC Purpose and Duties Spanish